Musicals101.com

 b.
 March 22, 1930 (New York City)

-Protégé of Oscar Hammerstein II, Sondheim got his start writing the music and lyrics for Saturday Night, a charming project which was filed away after the unexpected death of its producer.
+Protege of Oscar Hammerstein II, Sondheim got his start writing the music and lyrics for Saturday Night, a charming project which was filed away after the unexpected death of its producer.
 He next wrote the lyrics for Leonard Bernstein's West Side Story (1957) and Jule Styne's Gypsy (1959).
 Had Sondheim never worked on another score, these two classics would have guaranteed him a place in theatrical history.
 Luckily, they were just the beginning of a brilliant career.
-Sondheim's lyrics for A Funny Thing Happened on the Way to the Forum (1962) got a warmer critical response than his melodies, and the failure of Anyone Can Whistle (1964) led to one of his most frustrating assignments – writing lyrics for Do I Hear A Waltz?
+Sondheim's lyrics for A Funny Thing Happened on the Way to the Forum (1962) got a warmer critical response than his melodies, and the failure of Anyone Can Whistle (1964) led to one of his most frustrating assignments writing lyrics for Do I Hear A Waltz?
 (1965) with Richard Rodgers.
-After that show proved a bitter disappointment, Sondheim spent years searching for his next project.
+After that show proved a disappointment, Sondheim spent years searching for his next project.

 With Company (1970), he and director/producer Hal Prince began a decade long series of musicals that dominated the Broadway musical scene.
-Follies (1973), A Little Night Music (1974) and Pacific Overtures (1976) were "concept" musicals – multi-character shows that center around a particular event rather than a more traditional plot.
-With the neo-operatic Sweeney Todd (1979), these Sondheim masterworks form one of the most impressive bodies of work in the history of musical theater – adventurous, moving shows with intense theatrical power.
-The Sondheim-Prince partnership ended with the failure of Merrily We Roll Along (1981).
+Follies (1973), A Little Night Music (1974) and Pacific Overtures (1976) were "concept" musicals multi-character shows that center around a particular event rather than a more traditional plot.
+With the neo-operatic Sweeney Todd (1979), these Sondheim masterworks form one of the most impressive bodies of work in the history of musical theater adventurous, moving shows with intense theatrical power.
+The Sondheim-Prince partnership ended with the failure of the backwards musical Merrily We Roll Along (1981).

-Steele, Tommy (b.
-Thomas Hicks)
+(b.
+Thomas William Hicks)

 Singer, actor